-“C3 is focused on running a rapidly growing, profitable, cash positive business driving digital transformation at many of the world’s leading corporations.
-This capital will be deployed to substantially increase service and distribution capacity globally,” said Thomas M. Siebel, Founder, Chairman, and CEO of C3.
+“C3.ai is focused on running a rapidly growing, profitable, cash positive business driving digital transformation at many of the world’s leading corporations.
+This capital will be deployed to substantially increase service and distribution capacity globally,” said Thomas M. Siebel, Founder, Chairman, and CEO of C3.ai.

-C3 is the world’s leading AI and IoT software provider for digital transformation.
-C3 delivers a comprehensive platform as a service (PaaS) for the rapid design, development, and deployment of large-scale big data, predictive analytics, AI, and IoT applications for any value chain.
-C3 also provides a family of configurable and extensible SaaS products developed with and operating on its PaaS, including predictive maintenance, fraud detection, sensor network health, supply chain optimization, energy management, and customer engagement.
+C3.ai is the world’s leading AI and IoT software provider for digital transformation.
+C3.ai delivers a comprehensive platform as a service (PaaS) for the rapid design, development, and deployment of large-scale big data, predictive analytics, AI, and IoT applications for any value chain.
+C3.ai also provides a family of configurable and extensible SaaS products developed with and operating on its PaaS, including predictive maintenance, fraud detection, sensor network health, supply chain optimization, energy management, and customer engagement.

 About The Rise Fund